DriveWorks/IntegrationThemeExample-StylingWithCSS/README.md

 ### Version: 1.0.1
 #### DriveWorks Versions: 18.0 - 20.3

-A distributable example that demonstrates how to style DriveWorks controls using external CSS.
+A distributable example that demonstrates how to style DriveWorks Controls using external CSS.

 ---